isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-malay-seafarers-in-liverpool.md

 [^5]:Murden, J. (2006).
 City of change and challenge: Liverpool since 1945 (pp. 393–485).
 In J. Belchem (Ed.), *Liverpool 800: Culture, character and history* (p.
 402).
 Liverpool: Liverpool University Press.
 (Not available in NLB holdings)
 [^6]:Interview with Mohamed Nor Hamid, Liverpool, 10 September 2004.
 [^7]:This rosy scenario contrasts sharply with the experiences of seamen in the pre-war period.
 Given inferior rates of pay for seamen signing on overseas, foreign seamen settled in Britain “in the hope of obtaining better pay and conditions”.
 [See May, R., & Cohen, R. (1974).
 The interaction between race and colonialism: A case study of the Liverpool race riots of 1919. *Race and Class*, 16 (2), 111–26, p.
 118.]
 However, a racially hierarchical labour market, both at sea and on land, left “coloured” people extremely vulnerable during economic downturns.
-[^8]:
-[^9]:
-[^10]:
-[^11]:
-[^12]:
-[^13]:
-[^14]:
-Interview with Mohamed Nor Hamid, Liverpool, 6 October 2004.
+[^8]:Interview with Mohamed Nor Hamid, Liverpool, 6 October 2004.
-From its inception, the club articulated social connections with other Atlantic maritime centres – particularly New York, which had a Malay Club of its own from 1954 – and with British colonial territories, especially in the Malay world.
+[^9]:From its inception, the club articulated social connections with other Atlantic maritime centres – particularly New York, which had a Malay Club of its own from 1954 – and with British colonial territories, especially in the Malay world.
-Bahazin first appears in the Registry of Shipping and Seamen as “Bahazim bin Said”, but changed his name by deed poll in 1963.
+[^10]:Bahazin first appears in the Registry of Shipping and Seamen as “Bahazim bin Said”, but changed his name by deed poll in 1963.
 BT 372/1578/1.
-Bunnell, T. (2016).
-From world city to the world in one city: Liverpool through Malay lives.
+[^11]:Bunnell, T. (2016). [*From world city to the world in one city: Liverpool through Malay lives*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202533401).
 Chichester, West Sussex, UK; Malden, MA, USA: John Wiley & Sons Ltd. (Call no.: RSING 305.89928042753 BUN)
-In terms of music, it was not only the Beatles but also the wider Merseybeat phenomenon that made Liverpool “a source of wonder to the world”.
-[See Du Noyer, P. (2007).
-Liverpool: Wondrous place, from the cavern to the capital of culture (p.
+[^12]:In terms of music, it was not only the Beatles but also the wider Merseybeat phenomenon that made Liverpool “a source of wonder to the world”.
+See Du Noyer, P. (2007). *Liverpool: Wondrous place, from the cavern to the capital of culture* (p.
 84).
 London: Virgin Books.
 (Not available in NLB holdings) In football, during the 1960s, Bill Shankly managed the Liverpool Football Club to unprecedented success.
-Interview with Abdul Rahim Daud, Kuala Lumpur, 6 November 2008.
+[^13]:Interview with Abdul Rahim Daud, Kuala Lumpur, 6 November 2008.
-A. Ghani Nasir.
+[^14]:A. Ghani Nasir.
 (1979, October 21).
-Kampung Melayu di Bandar Liverpool [The Malay village in the city of Liverpool].
-Berita Harian, p.
+[Kampung Melayu di Bandar Liverpool](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/beritaharian19791021-1.2.16) [The Malay village in the city of Liverpool]. *Berita Harian*, p.
 3. Retrieved from NewspaperSG.